i-am-jyotirmaya/rc01/apps/app-backend/README.md

 The backend ships with a Compose file that starts:

-- `app-backend`: Node.js service running on port 4000.
+- `@rc01/app-backend`: Node.js service running on port 4000.
 - `file-manager`: Dedicated Markdown storage service exposed on port 4100 and sharing the `problem_markdown_data` volume.
 - `postgres`: Postgres 15 database with a named volume for persistence.

 Available scripts:

-- `pnpm --filter app-backend docker:up` — Build images (if needed) and start the stack in the foreground.
+- `pnpm --filter '@rc01/app-backend' docker:up` — Build images (if needed) and start the stack in the foreground.
-- `pnpm --filter app-backend docker:down` — Stop the stack and remove containers while preserving named volumes.
+- `pnpm --filter '@rc01/app-backend' docker:down` — Stop the stack and remove containers while preserving named volumes.
-- `pnpm --filter app-backend docker:logs` — Tail logs from both services.
+- `pnpm --filter '@rc01/app-backend' docker:logs` — Tail logs from both services.

 The Compose project maps a local `storage/` directory for uploaded profile photos so that images persist between container restarts.